Aldallo/E.F.A.F-Tool/README.md

 # E.F.A.F-Tool
-Simple program that encrypts files or texts into images - Other encryption methods may be added later.
+Simple program that encrypts files or texts into images - (Will add files to image encryption soon)

 ## Before Using:
 #### Make sure you have both Pillow and Cryptography libraries